On the Sensitivity of the Lasso to the Number of Predictor Variables: Discussion

-In light of this deterioration, data analysts should be careful when using the Lasso as a variable selection and estimation tool with high-dimensional data sets.
-One possible modification to the procedure is to use the Lasso as a subset selector, but not as an estimation procedure.
-An implementation of this is the extreme version of the Relaxed Lasso \citep{meinshausen07}, which fits least squares regressions to the Lasso selected subsets.
+In light of the deterioration in performance, data analysts should be careful when using the Lasso and other regularization procedures as variable selection and estimation tools with high-dimensional data sets.
+One possible modification is to use the regularization procedure as a subset selector, but not as an estimation procedure.
+One implementation of this is the extreme version of the Relaxed Lasso \citep{meinshausen07}, which fits least squares regressions to the Lasso selected subsets.
 Returning to the orthogonal predictors example in Section~\ref{S:orthog-pred}, we investigate the performance of this simple two-step procedure.
 Figure~\ref{f:lasso-ols} plots the median optimal loss for the Lasso and the median optimal loss for the two-stage procedure for varying values of $p$.
 In this example, the two-stage procedure improves performance when the SNR is high, but not when the SNR is low.
 However, the improvement in performance in the high SNR case is more than the worsening of performance in the low SNR case.
-These preliminary results suggest that a two-stage procedure can help improve performance when the SNR is sufficiently high.
+These preliminary results suggest that a two-stage procedure that imposes no shrinkage on the estimated coefficients can help improve performance when the SNR is sufficiently high.

 Another possible solution is to screen the predictor variables before fitting the Lasso penalized regression.
 In screening, the typical goal is to reduce from a huge scale to something that is $o(n)$ (Fan and Lv, 2008).
 However, our results suggest that it is not enough to merely reduce the number of predictors, which implies that how to optimally tune the number of screened predictors is an interesting model selection problem.

-Investigating proper screening techniques and two-stage procedures are both interesting areas for future research.
+One may also consider alternatives to regularization.
+For example, \citet{ando14} achieved good performance in high-dimensional regression problems using a simple model averaging technique.
+More recently, \citet{bertsimas2016} developed a Mixed Integer Optimization approach to best subset selection, which they found could outperform the Lasso in numerical experiments.
+Further investigation into all of these techniques is an interesting area for future research.